valentina98/DL2_InstanceDiffusion/blogpost.md

   <img src="output_tests/gc7.5-seed0-alpha0.8/30_xl_s0.4_n20.png" alt="Vase behind a flower" width="40%" style="margin: 0 1%;"/>
 </p>

-*Note: Restricting the model too much to weird positionings of objects might cause poor quality of the generated images.*

 #### Test 3

 *Idea: overlapping bounding boxes*

 We used bounding boxes to generate images featuring an apple and a pear, positioned at the same height and having the same size.
-We noticed that the model frequently generates the pear in front of the apple, regardless of the order of the fruits.
-We decided to contradict that explicitly specifying that the apple should appear in front.
+We noticed that the model frequently generates the pear in front of the apple.
+We did not generate enough fruit images to draw a conclusion that the model is biased, however we decided to contradict the positioning explicitly specifying in the prompt that the apple should appear in front.
 We observed the model struggled to accurately generate the fruits, often producing a blended representation of the two.

+With this test we visualized a weakness related to the Multi-instance Sampler which uses instance latents averaging.
+This approach is chosen for its compatibility with the different types of inputs as well as its ability to handle overlapping areas, however side effects are possible.

 <p style="text-align: center;">
   <img src="output_tests/gc7.5-seed0-alpha0.8/65_xl_s0.4_n20.png" alt="Apple and pear" width="40%" style="margin: 0 1%;"/>